kumarabhiraj88/tinder-web/README.md

 -> Create a Navbar component and import in the App.jsx file (follow daisyui doc) -> Create a Footer component
 -> install react-router-dom
--> Create a Login component (Using Card, text input from daisyui) -> install axios
+-> Create componets folder and keep all components within it -> Create a Login component (Using Card, text input from daisyui) -> install axios
 -> install cors in backend and add it as a middleware(npm i cors)(to avoid cors error in frontend);